 On the other hand, silicon is not metallic, they form covalent bonds which disallows them to move, in fact, pure silicon is considered an insulator which only allows few electricity to flow.
 But, by adding impurities to it, it changes its behavior and allows electricity to flow, which is why it can be used as a semiconductor.
 Impurities such as phosphorous, arsenic, boron, or gallium, allows silicon to be a semiconductor.

-There are 2 types of impurities, the N-type and the P-type.
+There are 2 types of impurities in printed circuit board design, the N-type and the P-type.
 N-type.
 For the N-type, phosphorous and arsenic is added to silicon in copious amounts.
 It only takes a copious amount of impurity for free electrons to allow an electric current to flow through silicon.
 It is called the N-type due to the electrons having a negative charge.
 The P-type of the other hand uses boron or gallium.
 When added to silicon, they form holes in the lattice formation of silicon allowing a bond to occur.
 Since there is an absence of an electron, it creates the effect of a positive charge, thus called P-type.

 The positive holes in the P-type silicon get attracted to the negative terminal of the battery.
 These 2 types both create a good conductor, not a strong one but enough for electricity to flow within.
 When voltage is applied to either an N-type or a P-type semiconductor, current flows.
 The result is that the random electron and hole movement that is present in a semiconductor becomes organized in one direction, creating measurable electric current.